Ankit176y/avax-project-2/README.md

 3. In the second terminal type: npx hardhat node

-4. In the third terminal, type: npx hardhat run-network localhost scripts/deploy.js
+4. In the third terminal, type: npx hardhat run-network localhost scripts/deploy.js which will compile the code.

 5. Back in the first terminal, type npm run dev to launch the front-end.